Secrets of SGR pact with China: How Kenya got the short end of the stick

-This however, he noted is subject to availability of funds.
-But Murkomen knows too well the hideous nature of the contract the country entered into with China to construct the line from Mombasa to Nairobi and subsequently Naivasha.
-Murkomen, when he was picked to Cabinet promised that among the first things he will do is to make the contract public.
-Yesterday, Murkomen said he had presented copies of the contract to be tabled in Parliament.

-"As promised I have released the SGR agreements to the people of Kenya.
-I have given a copy to the Majority Leaders @KIMANIICHUNGWAH and @Aaroncheruiyot for them to table in the respective Houses of Parliament.
-I have also shared a copy with the media."

-So just what kind of deal did Kenya get into to have the SGR project up and running?
+What kind of deal did Kenya and China get into to have the SGR project up and running?

-The denial aside, the consequences of default, like any other high interest loan, pose a potential danger to the county’s economic well-being hence the alarm these reports caused.
+The denial aside, the consequences of default, like any other high-interest loan, posed a potential danger to the county’s economic well-being hence the alarm these reports caused.

 The great Promise